CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 GPU runs are generally memory-limited, so it's good to both keep track of and try to reduce the size of your runs.
 Useful tips in this regard are

-Try to use higher-order schemes as you need fewer grid points to achieve the same resolution
+Try to use higher-order schemes as you need fewer grid points to achieve the same accuracy

 Use the [`nvidia-smi`](https://developer.nvidia.com/nvidia-system-management-interface) command line utility to monitor the memory usage of the GPU.